Wind energy

 How a wind turbine works

-The wind turns the blades, which spin a shaft, which connects to a generator and makes electricity.
 The electricity is sent through transmission and distribution lines to a substation, then on to homes, businesses and schools.